isabella232/win32-pr.es-es/desktop-src/direct3d10/d3d10-graphics-programming-guide-effects-set-state.md

-<span data-ttu-id="a29af-115">En segundo lugar, declare las variables de la aplicación que se pueden establecer en la aplicación y, a continuación, actualice las variables de efecto.</span><span class="sxs-lookup"><span data-stu-id="a29af-115">Second, declare variables in the application that can be set by the application, and will then update the effect variables.</span></span>
+<span data-ttu-id="9fbbd-116">En segundo lugar, declare variables en la aplicación que la aplicación pueda establecer y, a continuación, actualizará las variables de efecto.</span><span class="sxs-lookup"><span data-stu-id="9fbbd-116">Second, declare variables in the application that can be set by the application, and will then update the effect variables.</span></span>

 ```